 Tomogashima: Japan’s Real Castle in the Sky

-Once we’d fuelled up, it was time to begin our hike.
-As we started up the first incline, the island’s few modern structures began to fall away and we soon reached the site of the Second Weapons Battery.
-The decaying fortress sits atop a hill overlooking the sea.
-It was bombed by the allies after the war, and has been left as is.
-“Restricted Area,” the sign reads.
-“These remains of an artillery battery continue to erode and therefore are very dangerous.
+The site of the Second Weapons Battery is a fortress facing the Seto Inland Sea.
+It was bombed by the allies after the war and has been left as is.
+“RESTRICTED AREA,” the sign read, “These remains of an artillery battery continue to erode and therefore are very dangerous.
 Please don’t enter this area.”
-And so, of course, we did.
+And so, naturally, we did.

-We came upon the island’s lighthouse next.
-Built in 1872, the lighthouse is Japan’s eighth oldest, and is still in operation today, helping local boats navigate the surrounding waters.
+Built in 1872, the lighthouse is the eighth oldest in Japan and is still in operation today, helping local boats navigate the surrounding waters.

-We took a break when we reached a small beach and tucked into more of our snacks, as we watched an elderly group of hikers scour the coast for crabs.
+We took a break when we reached a small beach and tucked into more of our snacks, watching a group of elderly hikers scour the waters for crabs.

 We were on our way to the Third Battery Site, the largest ruin on the island, when I felt Mark grab my arm.
 “Watch out!”

-Mamushi, as it’s colloquially known, is second only to the Okinawan habu as Japan’s most dangerous snake.
-Its venomous bite puts around 3,000 people in the hospital every year, of which around 10 cases result in fatalities.
+Mamushi, as it’s commonly known here, is second only to the Okinawan habu as Japan’s most dangerous snake.
+Its venomous bite puts around 3,000 people in the hospital every year, where patients typically spend a week in the ICU followed by a month of outpatient treatment.
+Of those cases, about 10 result in fatalities.

-Fear turned into excitement when we reached a set of tunnels that are the remains from one of the Yura Fortresses built by the Meiji Government to defend the Kitan Strait.
-This time, I grabbed Mark’s arm as he led us through the pitch darkness by the light of his iPhone.
+But excitement trumped fear when we reached a set of tunnels, the remains from one of the Yura Fortresses built by the Meiji Government to defend the Kitan Strait.
+This time I grabbed Mark’s arm as he led us by iPhone through the pitch black.
+The ammunition chambers were also a treat.
+The old buildings really did look like they came straight out of a Studio Ghibli film.